General Undergraduate Academic Policies

 Non-traditional Credit Guidelines

-1. Military credits – maximum of 30 semester credit hours to be used toward lower and upper division courses as deemed appropriate.
+4. Military credits – A maximum of 30 semester credit hours may be used toward lower and upper division courses as deemed appropriate.

-5. Credit for Prior Learning through Portfolio Assessment – Portfolio assessment is limited by academic residency requirements and portfolio acceptance within the specific discipline.
+6. Credit for Prior Learning through Portfolio Assessment – Credit is limited by academic residency requirements and portfolio acceptance within the specific discipline.
 Additional guidelines may supersede department requirements if the degree is governed by accreditation standards.
 In the case of transfer, academic departments at CMU shall determine if the portfolio assessment credit awarded by the sending institution can apply to the student's major requirements.
 Other restrictions may apply.
 See the Credit for Prior Learning webpage for further details.

 Student Appeals